Heavy-Division/website/src/posts/B78XH_Full_Sail.md

 **Status**: Begun

-We've just entered the planning phase our custom fuel system, which will be our first.
+We've just entered the planning phase for our custom fuel system, which will be our first.
 Over the past few months we've been working on transitioning most of the B78XH to a C++ framework compiled to Web Assembly (WASM).

 What this means for the average user is that you can expect much better performance going forward and fewer fps drops.